slimphp/Slim-Website/docs/v4/start/upgrade.md

 $app = new App($settings, $container);
 ```

+## Removed App Settings
+- `addContentLengthHeader` See [Content Length Middleware](/docs/v4/middleware/content-length.html) for new implementation of this setting.
+- `determineRouteBeforeAppMiddleware` Position [Routing Middleware](/docs/v4/middleware/routing.html) at the right position in your middleware stack to replicate existing behavior.
+- `outputBuffering` See [Output Buffering Middleware](/docs/v4/middleware/output-buffering.html) for new implementation of this setting.
+- `displayErrorDetails` See [Error Handling Middleware](/docs/v4/middleware/error-handling.html) for new implementation of this setting.

 ## Changes to Container
 Slim no longer has a Container so you need to supply your own.
 If you were relying on request or response being in the container, then you need to either set them to a container yourself, or refactor.
 Also, `App`'s `__call()` method has been removed, so accessing a container property via $app->key_name() no longer works.